-Fundraising received in the year focused on funding for scholarships and bursaries, hardship and travel grants, an outdoor gym space and improving the student experience provision.
+Fundraising received in the year focused on funding for scholarships and bursaries, hardship and travel grants, improvements to the College estate and improving the student experience provision.

-The Development Office has continued to build relationships with the wider membership of St Edmund's and maintains contact details for over 4,600 alumni, of whom more than 50% live outside the UK in over 120 different countries.
-An enewsletter is emailed to over 4,000 members three times per year and a Donor Report/Alumni magazine is sent annually to over 500 donors and friends.
+The Development Office has continued to build relationships with the wider membership of St Edmund's and maintains contact details for over 5,200 alumni, of whom more than 50% live outside the UK in over 129 different countries.
+An enewsletter is emailed to these members three times per year and a Donor Report/Alumni magazine is sent annually to over 400 donors and friends.
 A reunion weekend for alumni is held each September.
-COVID-19 restrictions meant that very little in person interaction was possible and the Development team held engagement events online throughout 2020/21, a celebration of women at St Edmund's held on International Women's Day, a gathering of six Senior Tutors past and present and targeted international gathering all proved popular with alumni around the world.
-A small number of donors and benefactor were able to attend the visit to the College by HRH The Princess Royal.

-The College also ran a telephone campaign in September 2020, the second in three months - focussed on alumni living in Europe, Asia, India and Australia.
-This was focussed on increasing regular giving from alumni.
+The College also ran a telephone campaign in March 2022- focussed on alumni living across the world.
+This was focussed on increasing regular giving from alumni and recruiting new donors.
 It was a success, drawing on student-callers who welcomed the opportunity to tell alumni about their positive experience of St Edmund's support for them and their families, while they lived and studied in College during the UK's national lock-down.
-A longer, consolidated campaign calling alumni both in the UK and across the world is planned for next financial year.